 Step Two: Send a Pre-lien Notice

 A subcontractor is required by law to serve the owner and general contractor with a pre-lien notice to file a mechanics lien.
 The pre-lien notice alerts the general contractor and owner that the subcontractor has not been paid.
 After the pre-lien notice, a publicly filed mechanics lien against the property may be filed in the property records office.
-By law, the subcontractor must send the pre-lien notice via certified mail with return receipt requested (always keep the receipt as proof of mailing).
+By law, the subcontractor must send the pre-lien notice via certified mail, or any other form of traceable delivery that confirms proof of receipt (always keep the receipt as proof of mailing).
 It is important to note that lien deadlines are calculated on a monthly basis, and your pre-lien notice deadlines are based on the month of nonpayment.

 Step Three: Submit a Mechanics Lien Affidavit